matthew-andrews/workshop-making-it-work-offline/04-offline-todo-with-sync/02-mark-for-deletion/README.md

 Rather than directly deleting todo items we need to change our client side code to *mark todos for deletion*.

-To achieve this we are going to need to make the following changes
+To achieve this we are going to need to make the following changes:

 - change the `onClick` handler, which deletes individual todos, from directly deleting the todo to setting a new `deleted` property to `true`
 - enhance the `databaseTodosGet` method so that todos can be filtered by their deleted status.